isc-projects/bind9/doc/notes/notes-9.18.22.rst

 Bug Fixes
 ~~~~~~~~~

-- Fix statistics export to use full 64 bit signed numbers instead of truncating
+- The counters exported via the statistics channel were changed back to
-  values to unsigned 32 bits.
-Export was truncating values since BIND 9.15.0.
+  64-bit signed values; they were being inadvertently truncated to
-  :gl:`#4467`
+  unsigned 32-bit values since BIND 9.15.0. :gl:`#4467`

 Known Issues
 ~~~~~~~~~~~~